matthieugomez/sumup/README.md

 ### `sumup` is flexible

-The option `statistics` allows to specify a set of statistics:
+Specify any set of statistics using the option `statistics`
 ```
 sumup hours, by(industry) statistics(mean p80)
 ```